Club Natación y Gimnasia: History

 Playing the game since 1936, Natación y Gimnasia's rugby union section was officially founded in 1941 thus becoming the first rugby club in the province.
-Along with Tucumán Rugby Club, Universitario and Cardenales, Natación became one of the four founding clubs of the Unión de Rugby de Tucumán.
+Along with Tucumán Rugby Club, Universitario and Cardenales, Natación y Gimnasia became one of the four founding clubs of the Unión de Rugby de Tucumán.

 Following the club's takeover by the Universidad Nacional de Tucumán, members of the rugby section decided to keep the old institution alive and re-founded Club Natación y Gimnasia in 1945 as a rugby union club only.

 As most installations of the old club had also been taken over by UNT, the new club had to find somewhere to play.
 The club used the fields originally used by the equestrianism section of Natación, until the club acquired their own installations (following another political decision) in 1988.

 Today the club is one of the most successful rugby institutions in the province, having won the provincial title 8 times.

 In 2012 Natación y Gimnasia started the construction of a field hockey stadium to host the 2012–14 Women's FIH Hockey World League Final that would be held in November–December 2013.
 With a budget of $ 20 million, this stadium has over 1,450 seats which added to the mobile grandstands that can be erected make a total capacity of over 6,400.